CryptoMarket TrendsPrimer

 Understanding the $40 Billion Terra (LUNA) Crash

-In theory, algorithmic stablecoins are a DeFi dream come true.
+In theory, algorithmic stablecoins are a Decentralized Finance dream come true.
 Unlike trust based stablecoins, algorithmic stablecoins use little to no collateral.

 *Sounds sweet* But wait, how would that work?